 Scrape down sides and bottom of mixing bowl after adding each egg.

 Stir in vanilla extract.

-Add cooled chocolate, a little at a time beating after each addition until thoroughly mixed.
+Add cooled Dutch Cocoa, a little at a time, beating after each addition until thoroughly mixed.

 When all cocoa mixture had been added, crape down sides and bottom of bowl.

 Gently old in flour mixture and evaporated milk, alternately, until all is incorporated.
 Turn mixer to medium speed and beat about 1 minute.
 Scrape sides and bottom of bowl again.